pmunts/muntsos/boot/RaspberryPi/overlays/README.txt

     dtparam=chc_gain=0
     dtparam=chd_gain=0

-The I²C slave address may be 0x48 or 0x49.
+The I²C slave address may be 0x48 (default if not specified) or 0x49.

 ENC28J60 Ethernet Adapter